 Pine Log State Forest, purchased in 1936, is Florida's first state forest.
-The Florida Department of Agriculture and Consumer Services, Florida Forest Service has been given lead management responsibility for the Pine Log State Forest.
-Using an ecosystem management approach, the Florida Forest Service provides for multiple use of the forest resources, which include timber management, wildlife management, outdoor recreation and ecological restoration.
+Using an ecosystem management approach, the Florida Forest Service provides for multiple uses of the forest resources.
+The forest is managed for timber, wildlife, outdoor recreation and ecological restoration.

 Pine Log State Forest is located near Ebro, Florida, in northwestern Bay and southwestern Washington counties.
 The forest is 14 miles north of Panama City Beach, on State Road 79.
 Access to Pine Log State Forest is available on Highway 79 or on open forest roads.
 Travel is allowed throughout the forest on open forest roads.
 Please refrain from blocking any closed roads or firebreaks.